SIRAHFF/documentation/docs/source/AMBER/Tutorial-5.rst

 .. caution::

 	The mapping to CG requires the correct protonation state of each residue at a given pH.
 We recommend using the `CHARMM-GUI server <https://www.charmm-gui.org/>`_ and use the **PDB Reader & Manipulator** to prepare your system.
 An account is required to access any of the CHARMM-GUI Input Generator modules, and it can take up to 24 hours to obtain one.

+	Other option is the `PDB2PQR server <https://server.poissonboltzmann.org/pdb2pqr>`_ and choosing the output naming scheme of AMBER for best compatibility.
+This server was utilized to generate the *PQR* file featured in this tutorial.
+Be aware that modified residues lacking parameters such as: MSE (seleno MET), TPO (phosphorylated THY), SEP (phosphorylated SER) or others are deleted from the PQR file by the server.
+In that case, mutate the residues to their unmodified form before submitting the structure to the server.

 Map the protonated atomistic structure of protein `1CRN <https://www.rcsb.org/structure/1CRN>`_ to its CG representation: